+Signature: up

+0

+Name: Martin P. Honigberg

+Title: Chairman

-Date: October 7, 2015 Signature: 177 Name: Martin P. Honigberg (" A done Sing and said the contract of Title: Chairman individua ting authority" is the official empowered b als empowered by statute to adopt the rule. y statute to adopt the ru .) le, or a member of the group of
+("Adopting authority" is the official empowered by statute to adopt the rule, or a member of the group of individuals empowered by statute to adopt the rule.)

-Rulemaking Notice No. 2015-12

-Site 205 and 300, Explanation of Proposed Rule and Certificates of Site and Facility Rules of the Site Evaluation Committee
+Rulemaking Notice No. 2015-12 Site 205 and 300, Explanation of Proposed Rule and Certificates of Site and Facility Rules of the Site Evaluation Committee Final Proposal

-Final Proposal